Our Policies and Approach

 Offering Learning Programs

-We offer free admission to children in junior high school and younger, and also distribute activity sheets.
+The Museum offers free admission to children in junior high school and younger, and also distributes activity sheets.
 This tool not only guides users to notable areas of interest, but also cultivates a spirit to enjoy free inspiration brought by appreciation.
-Various learning programs that can be enjoyed by both children and adults are offered at each exhibition.
-In addition to lectures and workshops, online video streaming is now available as well.
-Moreover, as a “school program,” we invite children and students in elementary and junior high schools mainly from Minato-ku to visit as well as teach art at those schools.
+For each exhibition, a variety of learning programs are held that can be enjoyed by people of all ages.
+In addition to talks, workshops, and activities such as the Art Club for junior and senior high school students at the Suntory Museum of Art, the Museum also actively welcomes visitors from elementary and junior high schools, as part of school programs, and holds teaching programs at schools.

 Activity sheet for children

-Art Club for junior high and high school students
+Art Club for junior and senior high school students

 All Day Kids' Museum!

-All Day Kids' Museum! is a special event when the museum is open to elementary and junior high school students as well as their guardians on a day that the museum is normally closed during which a variety of educational programs are held.
-This event has been held once a year since 2014.
-While viewing exhibitions as they enjoy things such as doing quizzes and drawing sketches using a worksheet, we provide a complete museum experience through specialized programs for children, including interactive art appreciation, workshops, and a museum tour.
-Since 2020, we have offered videos and other online programs to enable guests to enjoy from the comfort of their home.
+All Day Kids' Museum! is a special event when the museum is open to elementary and junior high school students as well as their parents or guardians on a day that the museum is normally closed during which a variety of educational programs are held over the course of one day.
+This event has been held around once a year since 2014.
+While viewing exhibitions as they enjoy things such as doing quizzes and drawing sketches using a worksheet, a complete museum experience is offered through specialized programs for children, including interactive art appreciation, workshops, and a museum tour.
+All Day Kids' Museum! has been attended by a total of around 10,000 participants up to 2024.
+Additionally, at some exhibitions, kid-friendly "Family Times" are set aside to help children experience Japanese art.

 Art Kids Club Iro-Iro Do-Re-Do-Re